watthem/matthewhendricks.net/blog/posts/how-to-tokenize-a-doc-into-an-nft.md

 date: 2021-12-24

-description: "Ok so — but what is it, really?"
+description: "Ok so — but what is it, really?
+Take a look and demystify the NFT."

 published: true

 tags: ["decentralization", "tokens", "fintech"]

-title: How to tokenize a message into an NFT
+title: How to tokenize a document into an NFT

 created: 2021-12-22T17:29:24
 ---